-Gain switches are in the analog domain and are not locked out from being changed when either the Edit Lock or Password protection features are used.
+The level switches on both versions of the 64160 are in the analog domain and are not locked out from being changed when either the Edit Lock or Password protection features are used.

 Managed Button

 The Managed button is used to put the network under control of a computer for firmware updates, system monitoring, etc. Managed Mode can only be engaged from the network's Control Master.